mitranim/posterus/readme.md

   * async → sync: we can use constructs such as coroutines that convert async primitives back to the sync operations that inspired them

-Let's see how promises map to synchronous concepts:
+Let's see how promises map to synchronous constructs:

 ```js
 const first  = '<some value>'